Foster for Adoption

 What is Fostering for Adoption?

 Fostering for Adoption (sometimes referred to as 'early permanence') involves placing young babies with potential adopters who are also approved as temporary foster carers while decisions are made about the child’s future within the family court process.

 What are the roles and responsibilities of a Foster for Adoption carer?

 Foster for Adoption carers provide early permanence for babies and young children where the prognosis for rehabilitation to the birth family is poor and assessments completed prior to a baby’s birth or early in a baby’s life suggest that adoption is the most realistic long term permanence option.

-In each case, it is carefully considered by all professionals involved (the child’s team) whether the child should be placed in a traditional or Foster for Adoption placement.
+In each case, it is carefully considered by all professionals involved (the child’s team) whether the child should be placed in a traditional adoption or Foster for Adoption placement.

 As well as ensuring excellent day to day care of the child, Foster for Adoption carers work with professionals in supporting the child’s birth family to maintain contact with their child.